Brandon Hunt: Second stint with Steelers (2009–2022)

 Hunt was promoted and left for the Pittsburgh Steelers to serve as the team's pro scouting coordinator.
 He served in the position for more than a decade under Kevin Colbert, where he was very influential.

 Philadelphia Eagles (2022–2025)

 After Steelers' General Manager Kevin Colbert resigned and Omar Khan was selected as his replacement instead of Hunt, Hunt joined the Philadelphia Eagles under Howie Roseman to serve as director of scouting.
 On June 9, 2024, Hunt was promoted to the role of senior director of scouting.
 He won a Super Bowl championship when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.

 Las Vegas Raiders (2025–present)

 On May 15, 2025, the Las Vegas Raiders hired Hunt to serve as the team's vice president of player personnel.

 Personal life

 Hunt is married and has two sons.
-They live in Pittsburgh.
+They live in Las Vegas.